TaherSHAssan/Fraud-Detection-in-Social-Trading/README.md

 This Telegram bot leverages advanced AI models to detect potential fraudulent messages, images, and metadata in real time.
 It sends alerts for high-risk communications, providing users with an additional layer of security against scams and phishing attempts.

 The system integrates multiple AI models to analyze text, images, and metadata, delivering a comprehensive fraud detection mechanism.
+Also, you will find 2 images shows the testing process.

 Features: